-12. Develop the project Commissioning Sequence.

-- Create system specific progress check sheets for the systems to be commissioned. - Include brief system descriptions with pertinent facts that will assist during commissioning. - 13.
-Participate in the Contractor submittal review process and send the A/E all comments. - Review the submittals which are critical to the Cx process in parallel with the A/E. - Require the A/E to address your comments when responding to the submittals. - Obtain a set of the A/E reviewed and stamped submittals for your file. - 14.
-Identify equipment or systems requiring factory or on-site testing and/or other special documentation. - Require such tests be performed and verify documentation is inserted into the Commissioning Manual. - When the CxA must witness factory tests, the project shall pay for travel-related expenses. - Review equipment test reports or similar reports significant to the commissioning effort. - Participate in the resolution of issues brought to light as a result of such testing or reports. - Document the final resolutions in the Cx Manual.
+- Generally verify compliance with plans and specifications, and focus on issues that are often overlooked.
+Typical examples include un-approved manufacturers (including motors provided with equipment), sub-components (such as motors and valves) not in compliance with related specification sections, etc. - Obtain a set of the A/E reviewed and stamped submittals for your file.
+Notify the Project Manager if your comments were not incorporated. - 11.
+Develop the project commissioning sequence, the intent of which is to assure all prerequisites are complete for each system's functional testing. - Create system specific progress check sheets for the systems to be commissioned. - List the items, in the required sequence, which must be completed before functional testing can occur. - Include brief system descriptions with pertinent facts that will assist during commissioning. - 12.
+Identify equipment or systems (including pre-purchased equipment) requiring factory or onsite testing, or other special documentation. - Require such tests be performed.
+Verify documentation is inserted into the commissioning manual. - When the CxA must witness factory tests, the project shall pay for travel-related expenses. - Review equipment test reports or similar reports significant to the commissioning effort. - Participate in the resolution of issues brought to light as a result of such testing or reports. - Document the final resolutions in the Cx manual.